Geese choose their nesting site

 Sometimes geese don’t think ahead, and nest in places that their babies won’t be able to fly out or off of.
 If the rooftop or patio nest is more than 2 storeys above ground, OR has a barrier around it more than 4 inches high, please contact a wildlife rehabilitator for advice.
 If the goslings have already hatched, provide them with finely cut up greens (e.g. clover, dandelion, spinach) in a shallow pan of water (like a lasagna pan) and consider this an emergency.

 Geese intend to leave with their babies

 Once the female starts sitting on the eggs, they will hatch in about 25 days.
 Baby geese can walk within hours of hatching, and the parents will try to lead their new family away from the nest area.
 Because the goslings cannot fly until they are three months old, they may be unable to jump safely from the roof to follow their parents.
 Generally newly hatched goslings can fall about 2 storeys without hurting themselves, because they are so small and fluffy.
-If the nest is more than two storeys high, or there is a barrier more than a foot tall preventing the goslings from jumping off, or you find any injured goslings on the ground, please contact a wildlife rehabilitator for advice.
+If the nest is more than two storeys high, or there is a barrier more than 4 inches tall preventing the goslings from jumping off, or you find any injured goslings on the ground, please contact a wildlife rehabilitator for advice.

 Can I do anything to help?

 It’s generally best not to intervene during incubation, but once the babies hatch they might need help.
 Contact a wildlife rehabilitator before they hatch to make a plan for the big day!

 In the meantime, there are a few things you can do:

 Canada geese are federally protected, so moving the nest is illegal without a permit.
 A goose will also not recognize her nest if it is moved even a few feet, let alone off of the roof.